na-na-hi/renget/archive/iftod.md

 \>You end up between her front paws, with her snuggling you tight
 \>You smooch her cheek through your mask, and lay your head against hers
 \>Soon you hear her cute, faint snoring
-\>You know you'll have to escape at some point, and that makes you feel oddly bad
+\>You know you'll have to escape at some point, and that makes you feel oddly bad%%

-\>You wake up the next day, Nerg mom is still sleeping
+%darkgreen%\>You wake up the next day, Nerg mom is still sleeping
 \>Nerglings are already running around, playing with each other
 \>You discover with horror that two of them are having a tug war with your mask
 \>You see it being ripped in half